Course Title: Real Estate Law

 In this course you will develop the following program learning outcomes:

-1. Determine and apply advanced knowledge of complex property theory to inform decision making in the local and global professional arena, demonstrating expert judgement and ethical decision making in your professional practice and discipline
+1. Apply knowledge of property theory and concepts to inform decision making in the local and global professional arena, demonstrating evidenced based judgement and ethical decision making

 Course Learning Outcomes (CLOs)